AeliusSaionji/dotfiles/README.md

 ### Talim

 - Mute key is hardwired to mute the speaker, no need to bind it.
-- libva-intel-driver-g45-h264 - video hw decoding
+- libva-intel-driver-g45-h264 - video hw decoding for ancient gpu

 ### NERV